net00-1/SW-DLT/Docs.md

 1. Best quality available with extension MP4 (video and audio stream)
 2. Best quality available with any extension (video and audio stream)
-3. Best quality available with extension MP4 (separate video and audio to merge with FFMpeg)
+3. Best quality available with extension MP4 (separate video and audio to merge with FFmpeg)
-4. Best quality available with any extension (separate video and audio to merge with FFMpeg)
+4. Best quality available with any extension (separate video and audio to merge with FFmpeg)

 The default quality is the most reliable way to download videos from websites that might not return resolution data to youtube-dl or are not in the list of supported websites and need to be downloaded using youtube-dl's generic extractor.
-This option also mostly avoids using FFMpeg (which saves battery, and speeds up downloads).
+This option also mostly avoids using FFmpeg to save battery life (FFmpeg can still be used to correct video file issues).

 **Custom Quality**: videos are downloaded using the closest available resolution and FPS to the user's selection.
 This is done to add flexibility when the exact resolution and frame rate is not available.
-The priority is as follows: (Merging separate audio and video with FFMpeg will be done first, in case there are no separate streams available, muxed streams will be considered).
+The priority is as follows: (Merging separate audio and video with FFmpeg will be done first, in case there are no separate streams available, muxed streams will be considered).

 1. MP4 video with bigger than or equal FPS and resolution to user choice